 Access to attached servers is controlled by assigning access rights to system user profiles.
-Each user profile is assigned an ID, a password, I/O rights, and other system manipulation rights.
+Each user profile is assigned an ID, a password, I/O rights.
 Users must have a user profile to access any of the attached devices.

 2.4 Connection Formats